 This post may contain affiliate links.
 Read my disclosure policy.

-Soft, fluffy buttermilk biscuits are covered in a savory sausage gravy in this easy Biscuits and Gravy recipe.
+Soft, fluffy buttermilk biscuits are covered in a savory sausage gravy in this easy Gluten Free Biscuits and Gravy recipe.
 This classic dish is the ultimate brunch comfort food.
-But it can even be a great side for everyday dinners or festive holiday meals, and it’s also gluten-free!
+But it can even be a great side for everyday dinners or festive holiday meals!

 Table of Contents